 AAF was the tech-centric pro football league offering a digital interactive experience allowing fans to experience the game like never before.
 The site offered multi-feed video streaming and paired real-time player telemetry with 3D interactivity.
 Standard features of a sports league website also included - stats for players, teams, league, standings, tickets, etc.

-Working with a team of 3 engineers building a product that would garner 11 million eyeballs, iterative design and prioritization was critical.
+Working with a team of 3 engineers building a product that would garner 13 million eyeballs, iterative design and prioritization was critical.
 This meant having an in-depth understanding of technical feasibility and implementation time intensity, while balancing demands from management and page visibility from Google Analytics.
-For every feature of the website, I designed at least 3 variants - VP (viable product), MVP, and MMVP.
+For every feature, I designed at least 3 variants - VP (viable product), MVP, and MMVP.
 I worked solely in high-fidelity to minimize misinterpretations from design to implementation.

 Landing Page Iterations